Illustration of a person sitting at their work desk behind a computer in a relaxed pose. © Recipes for Wellbeing

 Training on mental health for employers, front line managers and employees (identify, initiate conversation, support, respond appropriately, direct to professional counselling support).
 In particular, check out our recipe “Talking mental health in the workplace” for skills to develop to talk about mental health concerns in your team.

-Step 5 – Making adjustments
+Step 5 – Make adjustments

 Consider reasonable adjustments for employees experiencing severe or longer term mental health problems (which can often be managed by making small, sometimes temporary, adjustments to working schedules or other adaptations at work).